 We are proud of the quality of our programs.
 If you are not satisfied with a class, please contact us immediately and we will do everything within our power to address your concerns.

 We do our very best to get it right.

 We take great care to check the accuracy of all information in our brochures and on our website.
 However, we cannot be responsible for inadvertent and unintentional errors and we reserve the right to correct them.

 If I need to withdraw from a class, camp or program, what is your refund policy?

 Adult and Youth Programs: NO REFUNDS ONCE CLASS HAS STARTED.
 Requests must be made directly to Birmingham Community Education THREE (3) business days prior to the beginning of class.
-With the exception of one day classes, all class refunds are the amount of the BPS Resident/Non-Resident fee less a $10 processing fee per class.
+With the exception of one day classes, all class refunds are the amount of the fee less a $10 processing fee per class.
 The processing fee for one-day classes is $5.00.
 The cost of materials cannot be refunded.
 No cash refunds.
-Refunds will be in the form of a check, credit or account voucher.
+Refunds are made in the same method, to the same account, as funds were received.
 Refunds of less than $10 will be in the form of an account voucher which may be used for future registrations for up to a year.
 Academic Summer School: There are special restrictions regarding drops and cancellations for academic summer school; please refer to the flier for details.